-The Master of Engineering (ME) degree augments the scientific knowledge of an electrical engineer with the skills of a manager.
-The program's goal is to provide skills for managing technical teams in corporate environments.
-This program can be taken on a full-or part-time basis and is well suited for practicing engineers in the greater Buffalo metropolitan area.
+Designed for students already working in the US, the Master of Engineering (ME) degree augments the scientific knowledge of an electrical engineer with the skills of a manager.
+This program provides training for managing technical teams and is well suited for practicing engineers in the Buffalo area (can be taken full or part-time).

 The admissions requirements for the specialization in Production Management are: